lakhia/speedwordsearch/README.md

 All the scores and progress are stored via game files so that the next time you start playing, you can continue where you left off.

 ## Game Play

+The hidden words are listed on the top section of the game screen.
+The grid of letters are in the bottom half.
+Search for any of the words in the list but they must be in a straight or diagonal line (total of 8 directions: N, E, S, W, NE, NW, SE, SW).

+Once you find a word, click on the first letter.
+Then click on the second letter.
+Alternatively, you can use the drag motion by starting with the first letter and ending at the last letter.
+If the word matches, your score will increase and the word will disappear from the top list.

 ![Game Play](docs/game.png)